RONIN447/city_pollution_tracker/README.md

 A web application to monitor and track air pollution levels in various cities.
 Built using HTML, CSS, Node.js, and SQL, this project aims to provide pollution data and insights for better awareness and decision-making.

-Features
+->Features

-->Submission : Users can submit their data .
+1.Submission : Users can submit their data .

-->City Search: Search and view pollution statistics for specific cities.
+2.City Search: Search and view pollution statistics for specific cities.

-->User-Friendly Interface: Easy-to-navigate and responsive design.
+3.User-Friendly Interface: Easy-to-navigate and responsive design.

-->Database Integration: Store historical pollution data for analysis.
+4.Database Integration: Store historical pollution data for analysis.

-Technology Stack
+->Technology Stack

-Frontend: HTML, CSS
+1.Frontend: HTML, CSS

-Backend: Node.js
+2.Backend: Node.js

-Database: SQL (e.g., MySQL)
+3.Database: SQL (e.g., MySQL)

-Installation
+->Installation

 Prerequisites